highscrren-dotcom/paperhands/docs/functions/listenSignalPerSignal.md

 Subscribes to signal events, delivering the callback once per new signal id.

-Filters by the predicate first, then collapses consecutive events sharing the same composite key (execution identity + `event.signal.id`).
+Filters by the predicate first, then collapses repeats sharing the same execution identity and `event.signal.id`.
 Idle events carry `signal: null` and are skipped, so the callback always receives an event with a signal attached.

 ## Parameters